husainrz/JavaProjects/README.md

-# University-Java-Projects
+# Java Projects
-This GitHub repository stores all of my university java projects from Howard Community College courses.
-The courses are Java I, and Java II..
+This GitHub repository stores all of my python projects from the past courses I've taken from university, online coursework, and recreational projects.